 "A citizen in a drug-induced haze, whether on his back-yard deck or on a mattress in a ghetto crack house, is not what the founding fathers meant by the 'pursuit of happiness'.
 Despite the legalizers' arguments that drug use is a matter of 'personal freedom', our nation's notion of liberty is rooted in the ideal of a self-reliant citizenry.
-Helpless wrecks in treatment centers, men chained by their noses to cocaine-these people are slaves.
-"206
+Helpless wrecks in treatment centers, men chained by their noses to cocaine-these people are slaves."
+206 was it clear that the political process was corrupt;207 it was evident that the citizenry did not care, and that other institutions of government also had failed.
+At the courts, for instance, drug users had sought to have their constitutional rights determined more than a hundred times, only to be denied protections inherent in the Constitution.208 As a result, the social contract was already in shambles, and Bennet only made clear to drug users their true status.
+According to the U.S. government, the 100 million Americans who would have an interest in taking illicit substances were clearly defined as fiends to society; they would be terrorized by zealots even more indifferent to their fate than the slave owners of old, and Bennett advocated concentration camps for youth and that the military be used to rid the streets of drugs.

-Thus, Bennett denied drug users their autonomy rights by decreeing that they were slaves-and he was right.
-By this time, not only was it clear that the political process leading up to prohibition was corrupt;207 it was evident that the citizenry did not care, and that other institutions of government also had failed.
-At
+Thus, Bennett denied drug users autonomy rights by decreeing that they were slaves-and he was right.
+By this time, not only

 205 William Bennett, Should Drugs Be Legalized?
-Reader's Digest, March 1990 206 Id.
+Reader's Digest, March 1990